rmthorpe/wheel/README.md

 Current Features:

+<strong> V.1.1.1 </strong>

+Vowels need to be bought and display for letters that have been guessed.

 <strong> V.1.1.0 </strong>

 This game now supports playing with a variable number of players.
 The game starts with a rule setting by the host, where